MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 #### Week Four - February 19*Visual Cues, Design Considerations.
 How can we use visual cues to tell stories?
 What are the traditional design rules of maps, and how can and should we interact with them?*
 - Discussion + last week's assignment- Viewing: Examples of maps that play with the limits of geography (aka, [inspiration](https://gist.github.com/lifewinning/b3603b1378b5fe560070) for final projects)
 - Demonstration: Visual tools for thinking about maps.
 Tilemill, more on Mapbox, [ColorBrewer](http://colorbrewer2.org/)(and vice versa).

+**ASSIGNMENTS**:
+- Reading: Trevor Paglen, *Experimental Geography* (in readings folder of repo)
+	- Design and upload your own tile layer.
+Create it specifically for a map that you have made in one of the previous weeks.

 #### Week Five - February 26
-*Turf.js, other potentially useful Leaflet and Mapbox plugins.
+*Discussing final projects: expectations, presentation.
+Turf.js, other potentially useful Leaflet and Mapbox plugins.
 A little bit on bringing d3.js into the picture.*- Discussion + last week's assignment- Presentation: Final project brief and requirements.- Demonstration: D3.js

 #### Week Six - March 4*Experimental Geography in practice.
 Guest presentations.*
-- [Very Brief] Overview/Discussion: Final project, final class.- Guest Speakers: [Ann Chen](http://annhchen.com/whereabouts), [Josh Begley](https://joshbegley.com/)
+- [Very Brief] Overview/Discussion: Final project, final class.- Workshop: [Ann Chen](http://annhchen.com/whereabouts)- Speaker: [Josh Begley](https://joshbegley.com/)
 #### Week Seven - March 11*Final Class*
 - Presenting Final Projects (featuring guest critics + museum studies students) *Some slide images gratefully borrowed from the great folks at Maptime.